pranaboy72/Haptic_Device/README.md

 theta2, theta5 : Upper & Lower motor's position of the controller
 theta3 : Angle between two links of controller's upper part

+## Debug Angle
+It is used for debugging if the arduino calculates precise values of an angle.

 ## Other files
 They are for checking & updating dynamixel's id and baudrate.
 "debug" is for debugging the current velocity, position, etc of the dynamixel.